 Many problems in data science and machine learning can be distilled to identifying outliers \cite{boukerche2020outlier}, anomalies \cite{chandola2009anomaly}, and diverse subsets \cite{leinster2016maximizing, mahabadi2023core}.
 A vast and almost totally disconnected literature that we shall not attempt to capture with additional references is devoted to these problems.

 This paper details a unified natural interpretation of, and framework for, solving these problems in a broad class of situations.
 Specifically, so-called \emph{strict negative type} finite metric spaces (including, but not limited to, finite subsets of Euclidean space) admit a natural notion of outliers or boundary elements that we call a \emph{peel} and that simultaneously maximizes a natural measure of diversity \cite{leinster2021entropy}.
-The notion of a peel involves no ambiguity (e.g., free parameters) and a peel can be computed by solving a finite (and in practice, short) sequence of linear equations, as detailed in Algorithm \ref{alg:ScaleZeroArgMaxDiversity} below.
-After proving the correctness of Algorithm \ref{alg:ScaleZeroArgMaxDiversity}, we detail its applicability to mitigating hallucinations in large language models.
+The notion of a peel involves no ambiguity (e.g., free parameters) and a peel can be approximated by solving a finite (and in practice, short) sequence of linear equations, as detailed in Algorithm \ref{alg:ScaleZeroArgMaxDiversity} below. (\S \ref{sec:patch} details how to efficiently compute peels exactly with certification, anytime approximation guarantees, and marginal extra effort.)
+We then detail the applicability of peels to mitigating hallucinations in large language models.
 We then discuss product metrics, with an eye towards computing outlying/diverse sequences or paths, including a detailed real-world example.
-Appendices contain proofs, discussions of extensions, and auxiliary experimental results.
+A supplement contains appendices with proofs, discussions of extensions, and auxiliary experimental results.